 When putting together a purchase and sale agreement, or a modification, you must require written documentation to substantiate any oral representations prior to purchase.
 Oral contracts conveying an interest in real property are invalid in Montana.
 Generally speaking, Montana courts will not enforce oral agreements to convey an interest in real estate.
 Be prepared to clarify vague, ambiguous, or overbroad contract terms.
 Be specific about performance, timeframes, and remedies for breach of contract.
 Generally speaking, Montana courts will not enforce implied meanings or assumptions, regardless of the circumstances.

-TC Solution: Use TC Drafting to draft a custom document addressing your transactions idiosyncracies.
+TC Solution: Use TC Drafting to draft a custom document addressing your transactions idiosyncrasies.
 Every property is unique.
 Your contract should represent the unique nature of your transaction.

-Timely Contract solutions help avoid common problems during the real estate transaction … and help you sleep better at night!
+Timely Contract solutions help avoid common problems during the Real Estate Transactions in Montana… and help you sleep better at night!

 This posting is not legal advice.
 Legal advice is based on specific facts.
 This information is necessarily general in nature.